 The community acupuncture method that we use is well-suited to conditions faced in a disaster or after traumatic events.
 We can set up our treatments almost anywhere and we can immediately treat large groups of people.
 (AWB)

 Typically, treatments will last anywhere from 30 to 75 minutes, and they are designed to help people who are coping with frustration, anger, depression, fatigue, monumental stress, and any other physical or emotional pain.

 The therapeutic effects happen quickly and can last a long time.
 These simple acupuncture treatments can have a transformative effect without requiring the traumatized client to talk.

 Done in groups, community acupuncture can help break the isolation often felt after traumatic events.
 Even those who resist traditional treatment for Acute Stress Disorder are often willing to receive acupuncture.
 Treatments support rebuilding strength and resiliency, essential for the recovery process.
 Acupuncture treatments have a calming effect and help those struggling with anger, hostility and frustration.

 Our treatments are free and available to all who need them.
 We are committed to helping the primary survivors of traumatic events, as well as emergency responders, relief workers and others affected by the emergency.
 The actual cost of these treatments is extremely low compared to other forms of treatment.

-The District of Columbia Military Acupuncture Clinic (DC-MAC) is available to military personnel that have been diagnosed with post-traumatic stress disorder (PTSD) that are interested in acupuncture treatment.
-The clinic hours are on Wednesday from 10 am – 12 N. For more information or to make an appointment, please call our office at 202-296-3555.
+The District of Columbia Military Acupuncture Clinic (DC-MAC) is available to military personnel who have been diagnosed with post-traumatic stress disorder (PTSD) that are interested in acupuncture treatment.
+The clinic hours are Wednesdays from 10 am – 12 N. For more information or to make an appointment, please call our office at 202-296-3555.